 What is an MDR solution?

-Managed detection and response (MDR) solutions rapidly detect, analyze, investigate, and actively respond to threats.
-The MDR tech stack usually includes endpoint detection and response (EDR), network and cloud protection, and logs.
+Managed detection and response (MDR) solutions are deployed for rapidly detecting and responding to threats, as well as analyzing, investigating, and actively responding to them.
+An MDR tech stack usually includes endpoint detection and response (EDR), network and cloud protection, and logs.

-MDR solutions collect telemetry from the customer environment and analyze the data.
-Experts skilled in threat hunting and incident management can then investigate incidents and offer actionable advice.
+MDR services collect telemetry from the customer environment and analyze the data.
+Security experts skilled in threat hunting and incident management can then investigate incidents and offer actionable advice.

 MDR is valued for its 24×7 approach to delivering detection and response services—a boon to companies that do not have deep security expertise within their IT teams.
 According to Gartner, “by 2025, 60% of organizations will be actively using remote threat disruption and containment capabilities delivered directly by MDR providers.